Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Choosing between assisted living and a nursing home for a parent in Montana turns on two things: the level of care they need, and who pays.

-A semi-private nursing-home room in Montana runs about $108,770 a year, which is below the national median but still more than most families can pay out of pocket for long.
+A nursing-home stay in Montana runs modestly below the national median, but it is still more than most families can pay out of pocket for long.

-Nursing homes in Nevada are expensive: a semi-private room runs about $134,503 a year, well above the national median and more than most families can pay out of pocket for long.
+Nursing homes in Nevada are expensive: a semi-private room runs about $141,438 a year on a 365-day basis, well above the national median and more than most families can pay out of pocket for long.

-New Hampshire is one of the most expensive states in the country for senior care.
+New Hampshire is consistently one of the most expensive states in the country for senior care.

 "Home care" and "home health" sound like the same thing, but in Oregon they're two different services, and the difference decides who pays.